 We developed the first antibiotic designed by a computer with proven efficacy in preclinical animal models, demonstrating that machines and AI could be used to design therapeutic molecules.
 This breakthrough opened new avenues for using computers for antibiotic discovery.
 Many of our ongoing efforts focus on the use of AI for antibiotic discovery.

-PROTEOME MINING
+MINING BIOLOGY

 MOLECULAR DE-EXTINCTION